|

 After the initial functional design, the final version was constructed.

-Once that was done, the design was hardly changed during the course of
+Once that was done, the design was hardly changed.

 After many flaming discussions with RVO-TNO, about the requirements